Himel-ICE/Improving-Bengali-Stop-Word-Identification-with-a-Hybrid-Approach/README.md

-# Bengali NLP: Context-Aware Stopword Detection
+# Bengali NLP: Stopword Detection

 A robust NLP pipeline built to identify and filter Bengali stopwords using contextual features.
 Designed with flexibility to integrate into broader tasks like sentiment analysis and cyberbullying detection.